2022 Pennsylvania Senate election

-Elections for the Pennsylvania State Senate were held on November 8, 2022, with 25 of 50 districts being contested.
-The term of office for those elected in 2022 will begin when the Senate convenes in January 2023.
+The 2022 elections for the Pennsylvania State Senate were held on November 8, with 25 of 50 districts being contested.
+The term of office for those elected in 2022 would begin when the Senate convenes in January 2023.
 Pennsylvania State Senators are elected for four-year terms, with half of the seats up for election every two years.
-The election coincided with the 2022 United States Senate election in Pennsylvania, United States House of Representatives elections, and the entirety of the Pennsylvania House of Representatives.
+The election coincided with the 2022 United States Senate election in Pennsylvania, United States House of Representatives elections, and the election of the entirety of the Pennsylvania House of Representatives.